Skip to main content

 Financial Aid

-Fordham is need-aware when making admissions decisions—that is, they make the majority of their admissions decisions without considering an applicant’s need for funds, although some are determined by an applicant’s financial situation.
-About 65% of Fordham undergraduates demonstrate financial need, but the university is only able to meet the needs of about 30% of students.
+Fordham is need-aware in its admissions process.
+Most decisions are made without considering an applicant’s financial need, though some may be influenced by it.
+About 65% of Fordham undergraduates demonstrate financial need, but the university can only meet the needs of about 30% of students.

 Resources

 The Fordham Museum of Greek, Etruscan, and Roman Art, found on the main floor of the Walsh Family Library, offers free admission to students and the public alike.
-The museum is home to 260 objects dating back to the 4th millennium B.C.
+The museum is home to more than 300 objects dating back to the 4th millennium B.C.
 Pieces in the collection include examples of everything from Roman imperial portraiture to painted Greek pottery to simple tableware.

 Thirty miles north of the city, in Armonk, New York, is Fordham University’s Louis Calder Center, the school’s biological field station.
 Here, students are given the opportunity to gain hands-on experience in the field and examine the natural world firsthand.
 The Louis Calder Center features a log cabin that houses up to 12 graduate students.